For College Students

 You may want to visit the internship project list for the Smithsonian to see if there is another internship at the National Museum of Natural History of interest to you.

 The following links may be useful in helping you find a paleoanthropology field school.
-The field schools are listed in alphabetical order.
-Please note this page was last updated in early 2022.
+The field schools are listed in application deadline order.
+Please note this page was last updated November 7, 2023 and is being continually updated with information as released by individual field schools.

 SUMMER